Footsteps are quiet on marbled floors as a figure, shrouded by shadows, creeps along. He pauses in a corner, fingers massaging his temples.

 Yup, definitely anger.

-He scurried out from under the computer before the other could get up and assessed his exit strategy.
+He scurried out from under the computer before the other could get up and reassessed his exit strategy.

 If he left out the door like his boss he could easily find a way to escape the Beast’s grasp.
-But the door was across the room and who knows if he would be fast enough to escape the hero’s range of smell.
+But the door was across the room and who knows if he would be fast enough to escape the hero’s claws.

 By the time Obsidian Beast was back up and running at him Nathaniel was already against the window, thrusting his foot through the glass.

-But, he supposed as he kicked the last shard out, he’d rather had a few broken ribs and fall into a pile of glass, than have his ass handed to him by Lassie.
+But, he supposed as he kicked the last shard out, he’d rather had a few broken ribs and fall into a pile of glass, than have his ass handed to him by Lassie the wonder dog.

 A familiar pool of dread built up in the bottom of his stomach.